Amit4411/myrepopersonal/README.md

 Same.

-That’s why I built **Corrupted Music Player** — a self-hosted music player where **you fully control your songs, videos, playlists, and playback order.**
+That’s why I built **Corrupted Music Player** — a self-hosted music player where **you fully control your songs, playlists, and playback order.**

 ---